wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/smtp-authentication.rst

         <email_to>you@example.com</email_to>
       </global>

 #.
-Restart the Wazuh manager to apply the changes
+Restart the Wazuh manager to apply the changes.

    .. include:: /_templates/common/restart_manager.rst